How Do You Choose a Good Research Topic?

 The ability to “see what is questionable” helps us to “break the spell of our own fore-meanings.”3 That is, it puts us in a state of openness to understand the realities we encounter in different ways than we do at first blush.

 Good research answers a question.
-And the first step toward answering a question is “seeing what is questionable” so that you can ask the question.
+And a key step toward answering a question is “seeing what is questionable” so that you can ask the question.

 You might not ask the question as such in your project.
-But the question you’re answering needs to undergird the whole project so that it has coherence as an answer.
+But the question you’re answering needs to undergird the whole project.
+That way, your project will have coherence as an answer to that question.

 Two Kinds of Questions